In this multicultural world without frontiers, it is only natural that sometimes you want to share your typeform with people in different languages.

 We are often asked if a multilingual typeform can be built and unfortunately, one same typeform cannot speak many languages, but there are workarounds that could help you achieve this.

-Show all the questions in two languages (for those on a BASIC (free) plan)
+Show all the questions in two languages (for those on a Free plan)

 You can simply type in the questions in the two languages.
 For example: Question 1: What’s your name? / ¿Cómo te llamas?

-This will allow you to put out there the question in both languages, as some printed government forms, without having to use PRO features.
+This will allow you to put out there the question in both languages, as some printed government forms, without having to use paid features.

 When doing this, it is also advisable to change the system messages to show the text in two languages too.